paco-sparta/documentation/content/en/integrations/rsyslog.md

 {{< tabs >}}

 {{% tab "Ubuntu and Debian" %}}
-1. (Optional) Activate the Rsyslog file monitoring module.
-If you want to watch or monitor specific log files, activate the `imfile` module by adding this to your `rsyslog.conf`:
+1. Activate the `imfile` module to monitor specific log files.
+To add the `imfile` module, add the following to your `rsyslog.conf`:

     ```conf
     module(load="imfile" PollingInterval="10") #needs to be done just once